japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 ..
 If there is no input (an empty partition), but there are <<groupingExpressions, grouping keys>> used, `doExecute` simply returns an empty iterator

 ..
-Otherwise, `doExecute` creates a <<spark-sql-TungstenAggregationIterator.adoc#creating-instance, TungstenAggregationIterator>> and branches off per whether there are rows to process and the <<groupingExpressions, grouping keys>>.
+Otherwise, `doExecute` creates a <<spark-sql-TungstenAggregationIterator.md#creating-instance, TungstenAggregationIterator>> and branches off per whether there are rows to process and the <<groupingExpressions, grouping keys>>.

-For empty partitions and no <<groupingExpressions, grouping keys>>, `doExecute` increments the <<numOutputRows, numOutputRows>> metric and requests the `TungstenAggregationIterator` to <<spark-sql-TungstenAggregationIterator.adoc#outputForEmptyGroupingKeyWithoutInput, create a single UnsafeRow>> as the only element of the result iterator.
+For empty partitions and no <<groupingExpressions, grouping keys>>, `doExecute` increments the <<numOutputRows, numOutputRows>> metric and requests the `TungstenAggregationIterator` to <<spark-sql-TungstenAggregationIterator.md#outputForEmptyGroupingKeyWithoutInput, create a single UnsafeRow>> as the only element of the result iterator.

 For non-empty partitions or there are <<groupingExpressions, grouping keys>> used, `doExecute` returns the `TungstenAggregationIterator`.